sajalhalder/TLR-M_UI/README.md

 Sajal Halder, Kwan Hui Lim, Jeﬀrey Chan, and Xiuzhen Zhang.
 POI Recommendation with Queuing Time and User Interest Awareness.
 In Submission, 2022.

+In this research work, we aim to answer the following research questions.

+     (i) Are users' interests important for recommending top-k POIs?

+    (ii) Are users' interests important for recommending top-k POIs and predicting queuing times simultaneously?

+    (iii) How does POI description based users' interests perform compared to the POI categorical based users' interests?

 # Implemtation Details
 In this TLR-M_UI model implemenation, we have used transformer based attention machanism that has been implemented in python programing language.
 We use tensorflow, keras and attention machanism.